 Wyoming Arts Council (WAC)

-All styles, genres, conceptual approaches, and mediums will be considered.
+Grants totaling $90,000 to USA artists to create artwork for a new science facility being constructed on a university campus in Wyoming.
+Artists from Wyoming will be given preference.
+Artwork will be commissioned for both the interior and exterior of the facility.
+All genres, styles, conceptual approaches, and mediums will be considered, including digital work (video, audio, sound, light, etc.).
 All proposed artwork must be durable, structurally sound, secure, site appropriate, and easy to maintain.
 Additional drawings, site plans, and information will be provided to the artists invited to submit complete proposals.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Online application portal: https://artist.callforentry.org/login.php?login-msg=10

 If you have any questions about the project or need more information on the selection process, please contact the Wyoming Arts Council, 307-777-7742 or firstname.lastname@example.org.

 Contact: Rachel Clifton